bretth/django-pq/README.md

     $ ./manage.py pqworker default —name=doug  # change the name from the default hostname
-    $ ./manage.py pqworker default --connection  # use a different database alias instead of default
+    $ ./manage.py pqworker default --connection=[your-db-alias]  # use a different database alias instead of default
     $ ./manage.py pqworker default —-sentry-dsn=SENTRY_DSN  # can also do this in settings at SENTRY_DSN